dosco/graphjin/docs/website/docs/home.md

 }
 ```

-### Super Graph automatially compiles your GraphQL into an efficient SQL query giving you the results you wanted.
+### Instant results

+Here's the data Super Graph fetched using the GraphQL above it's even in the JSON structure you
+wanted it in.
+All this without you writing any code or SQL.

 ```json
 {